Free to use, for students aiming high

 English at university is built on close reading: paying very careful attention to how a text works, word by word, and making an argument about it that holds.
 Wide reading matters, but tutors are at least as interested in how well you read as in how much.
 The strongest applicants tend to read beyond the exam set texts, across periods and forms, and to hold opinions about what they read that they can actually defend.

 One approach that works: read something outside your comfort zone, an older text or a form you usually avoid, and write a paragraph on a single moment in it, on why the language does what it does.
 That is closer to a degree than finishing another novel.
 Which writers and criticism to pursue for a particular course, and how to turn genuine reading into a personal statement that sounds like you, is what we work on together.
-Our Insights blog has more on close reading and on writing about literature.
+Insights has more: how meaning is made in English Literature, and reading unseen poetry.

 HE+ English (Cambridge)